-Begin implementation of the 2022-2025 Education Plan Year 1 strategies.
+Continue implementation of the 2022-2025 Education Plan including continuation of year 1 strategies and their revisions, and implementation of year 2 strategies.
 REPORT

 Share AERR results with Parent Advisory Council, Student Council, Staff, School committee, Board of Directors and all members of the Alberta Ballet School community.
 Evaluate if goals and strategies in the 2022-2025 Education Plan address identified areas of need.